hmeine/qimage2ndarray/doc/index.rst

 Converting QImages into numpy.ndarrays
 --------------------------------------

-QImages can be viewn as recarrays_ using :func:`recarray_view`, as uint8-valued array using :func:`rgb_view`,
+QImages can be viewed as recarrays_ using :func:`recarray_view`, as uint8-valued array using :func:`rgb_view`,
 :func:`alpha_view`, or just :func:`byte_view`, or as raw 2D array
 using :func:`raw_view`.